Continuous Control Monitoring & Verification for IT Systems.

 target 0

-Click through the surfaces — every one reads and writes the same operation.
+Click through the surfaces — same initiative, same entities, same evidence.
 Nothing lives in a side doc.

-Experiments, System Sensor, Work Items, Operational Pulse, System Outcomes, Posture Continuity, Runbooks, and Incidents aren’t modules glued together — they’re one system speaking one language.
-The synchronization is the product.
+System Sensor, Signals, Identity Links, the Atlas, Probes, Initiatives, Work Items, and Routing aren’t modules glued together — they’re one system speaking one language.
+The proof is the product.

 System Sensor